 Consent means agreeing to take part in a sexual activity.
 It is important to make sure that everyone involved wants to engage in the sexual act and is free and happy to choose.
 If you don’t want to do something, you have every right to say no, even if it’s at the last moment.

-If you’re not sure that the other person is consenting or if they are not able to make a clear decision (such as if they are drunk or intoxicated) you need to stop and ask them.
+If you’re not sure that the other person is consenting or if they are not able to make a clear decision (such as if they are drunk or intoxicated) you need to stop.
 If ever a person says ‘no’ then you must respect their wishes.

-In the UK the age of consent to any form of sexual activity is 16 for both men and women.
+In the UK the age of consent to any form of sexual activity is 16.
 The age of consent is the same regardless of the gender or sexual orientation of a person and whether the sexual activity is between people of the same or different gender.
 The laws may be different in other parts of the world so it is worth bearing this in mind if you are travelling.